DownQuark-Work/downquark.packagedApp.Npm_JavascriptPrototypes/README.md

 </p>

 ---
-> An open source snippet manager that binds directly to javascript primitives.
+> An open source snippet manager utilizing javascript's prototypical inheritance that allows immediate integration into projects.
 > - Create a snippet that modifies a string
 >   - Require and use the snippet immediately
 >   - `'MySring'.mySnippetFunction()`